Chernobyl Nuclear Power Plant drone strike

-On 14 February 2025, an unmanned aerial vehicle hit the New Safe Confinement structure at the Chernobyl Nuclear Power Plant in Ukraine.
+On 14 February 2025, a Russian unmanned aerial vehicle hit the New Safe Confinement structure at the Chernobyl Nuclear Power Plant in Ukraine.
 The attack resulted in significant damage to the protective shelter, but did not lead to increased radiation levels in the surrounding area.
-Ukrainian President Volodymyr Zelenskyy said that a Russian combat drone carrying a "high-explosive warhead" had struck the structure.
-Russia denied the allegations, instead suggesting that Ukrainian officials made the claim to disrupt peace negotiations.
+Ukrainian president Volodymyr Zelenskyy said that a Russian combat drone, carrying a "high-explosive warhead", part of a broader attack involving 133 drones on Ukraine that night, had struck the protective housing.
+Russia denied the allegations, instead claiming that Ukrainian officials made the claim to disrupt peace negotiations.

 Background

-The strike immediately preceded the Munich Security Conference in Germany, where the Vice President of the United States JD Vance was scheduled to meet with Ukrainian President Volodymyr Zelenskyy.
-The day prior to the strike, United States President Donald Trump announced potential peace negotiations following what he described as a "highly productive" conversation with Russian President Vladimir Putin.
+The strike immediately preceded the Munich Security Conference in Germany, where the vice president of the United States JD Vance was scheduled to meet with Ukrainian president Volodymyr Zelenskyy.
+The day prior to the strike, United States president Donald Trump announced potential peace negotiations following what he described as a "highly productive" conversation with Russian president Vladimir Putin.